0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 Although, the proposed neighbourhood consensus network can suppress and amplify matches based on the supporting evidence in their neighbourhoods, it cannot enforce global constraints on matches, such as `reciprocal match, where matched features are required to be mutual nearest neighbours.`

+We propose a softer version of the mutual nearest neighbour filtering, both in the sense of `softer decision` and `better differentiability properties.`